-After the initial start-up, the ITRANS 2 enters the warm-up mode which lasts for three minutes.
-During the warm-up mode, all gas reading related alarms are disabled. the HART 4-20mA current on the channel remains fixed at 3mA (16mA for oxygen sensor) and the HART interface is enabled for communication.
+After the initial start-up, the ITRAN5.2 enters the warm-up mode which lasts for three minutes.
+During the warm-up mode, all gas reading related alarms are disabled, the current on the HART 4-20mA channel remains fixed at 3mA (16mA for oxygen sensor) and the HART interface is enabled for communication.